Permissions in Exchange hybrid deployments

 Upgrade AAD Connect: AAD Connect needs to be upgraded to at least version 1.1.553.0.
 You can download the latest version of AAD Connect from Microsoft Azure Active Directory Connect.

-Enable Exchange Hybrid in AAD Connect: To synchronize the attributes that enable hybrid mailbox permissions (specifically the Send on Behalf of permission), you need to make sure that the Exchange Hybrid deployment configuration option is enabled in AAD Connect.
+Enable Exchange Hybrid in AAD Connect: To synchronize the attributes that enable hybrid mailbox permissions (specifically the Send on Behalf permission), you need to make sure that the Exchange Hybrid deployment configuration option is enabled in AAD Connect.
 For information about how to run the AAD Connect installation wizard again to update its configuration, check out Azure AD Connect sync: Running the installation wizard a second time

 End user permissions